mdn/content/files/en-us/web/javascript/reference/classes/private_properties/index.md

 JavaScript, being a dynamic language, is able to perform this compile-time check because of the special hash identifier syntax, making it different from normal properties on the syntax level.

+> [!NOTE]
-> **Note:** Code run in the Chrome console can access private properties outside the class.
+> Code run in the Chrome console can access private properties outside the class.
 This is a DevTools-only relaxation of the JavaScript syntax restriction.

 If you access a private property from an object that doesn't have the property, a {{jsxref("TypeError")}} is thrown, instead of returning `undefined` as normal properties do.